 - 10. The commission may waive the required bicycle parking when there is no reasonable location to provide the bicycle spaces due to physical constraints of the site and the provisions of subsection 7 cannot be met.
 (Ord.
 7020 §2, 2012). - 18.25.035 Maximum Off-Street Parking Requirements.
 In order to prevent excessive lot coverage with pavement or similar hard surfaces and to reduce the heat and surface water run-off from excessive parking areas, the off-street parking area for nonresidential uses shall not exceed the minimum number of spaces required by more than 25%, except as approved by the Commission, based on a parking analysis that shows the need for the extra parking.
 (Ord.
-6762 §3, 2007). - 18.25.040 Off-Street Parking Design Standards.
-The following table contains the minimum standards for parking lot design which shall be complied within the design and construction of all parking lots.
-The commission may allow a 5% reduction in distance for any of these standards for long-term parking areas.
+6762 §3, 2007).

+18.25.040 Off-Street Parking Design Standards.
+The following table contains the minimum standards for parking lot design with 60-foot bay width minimum and with which the design and construction of all parking lots shall comply.
+The Commission may allow a 5% reduction in distance for any of these standards for long-term parking areas.
 (Ord.
-5037, 1990).
+7195 §3, 2016; Ord.
+5037, 1990). (see larger sized diagram in Index under Zoning-Parking and Loading Requirements).